janetlndavis/github-workflow-activity/activity.md

 - Repeat the steps above to have contributor-2 contribute a new file `favorite-movies.txt` with a couple of his/her favorite movies.
-- Make sure that the maintainer has accepted contributor-2's pull-request and contributor-2 has updated their master and cleaned up.
+- Make sure that the maintainer has accepted contributor-2's pull request and contributor-2 has updated their master and cleaned up.

 Celebrate again.